 While it may seem natural to compare Ethereum and Bitcoin, they are very different from each other.
 In fact, it is almost like comparing apples to oranges.
 Bitcoin’s leading utility, for now, is as a store-of-value since it acts as a hedge against real-world financial fluctuations.
-(This is the reason) This is the reason why companies like MicroStrategy have allocated a considerable part of their balance sheet to Bitcoin, due to its utility as a “dependable store-of-value”.
+This is the reason why companies like MicroStrategy have allocated a considerable part of their balance sheet to Bitcoin, due to its utility as a “dependable store-of-value”.

 Ethereum, on the other hand, is not just a store-of-value and mode of payment.
 Still, it is a platform that allows developers from around the world to build decentralized applications in various fields like DeFi, gaming, social media, etc. Ethereum is not just an asset, but it’s a whole new ecosystem.
-Check out this blog to learn more about the similarities and differences between Bitcoin and Ehereum.
+Check out this blog to learn more about the similarities and differences between Bitcoin and Ethereum.

 Why do people buy Ethereum?